 Other: bible frankincense, incense, olibanum

-Boswellia papyrifera Plant Family: Burseraceae
+Plant Family: Burseraceae

-Specific: Not for use in pregnancy except under the supervision of a qualified healthcare practitioner.
+Not for internal use.
+Not for use in pregnancy except under the supervision of a qualified healthcare practitioner.

-General: We recommend that you consult with a qualified healthcare practitioner before using herbal products, particularly if you are pregnant, nursing, or on any medications.
+We recommend that you consult with a qualified healthcare practitioner before using herbal products, particularly if you are pregnant, nursing, or on any medications.

-This information is not intended to diagnose, treat, cure, or prevent any disease.
+This information has not been evaluated by the Food and Drug Administration.
+This product is not intended to diagnose, treat, cure, or prevent any disease.
+For educational purposes only.